World Central Kitchen aid convoy attack: Response to IDF investigation

 WCK rejected the IDF's investigation as lacking credibility, with the WCK's founder, José Andrés, saying in a statement that: "The IDF cannot credibly investigate its own failure in Gaza.
 It's not enough to simply try to avoid further humanitarian deaths, which have now approached close to 200.
 All civilians need to be protected, and all innocent people in Gaza need to be fed and safe.
 And all hostages must be released."
 Andrés in an interview with ABC News contested the IDF's claim of poor vision, insisting that the brightly colored logos on their white cars could be seen by those drones even in the dark of night.

 The Telegraph wrote that the investigation sparked "claims of bias": it was led by "president and CEO of Rafael Advanced Defense Systems" and "the IDF is one of Rafael's biggest buyers".
 The Guardian reported that the investigation was hurriedly completed and that it had failed to answer important questions including why Israeli commanders violated their military's operational rules, and why the soldiers were unaware that humanitarian cars were operating in the area with Israeli permission.
 It further added that the investigation's findings will likely renew skepticism over the Israeli military's decision-making processes, as aid groups, human rights organizations, and Palestinians have repeatedly accused Israel of reckless firing, which Israel denies.
 Speaking to Politico, an unnamed U.S. official stated Israel will "do and say whatever is necessary to maintain the status quo and I have little hope their investigation will be transparent or honest".

 International law scholar Douglas Guilfoyle writes that the attack "was almost certainly a war crime.
 Indeed, I struggle to see how any other conclusion is possible."
+Other commentators posited that Israel is deliberately using starvation as a weapon of war, which is a war crime.